top of page

 Individual Selling Plan

 This is suitable for beginners who want to test the waters.
 There is no monthly subscription fee, but you pay a 75 pence fee for every item sold.
+Choose this plan if:

-• You expect to sell fewer than 35 units per month
+• You expect to sell fewer than 35 units per month.

-• You do not need advertising tools
+• You do not need advertising tools.

-• You are still deciding which products to sell
+• You are still deciding which products to sell.

 Professional Selling Plan

 This is the most popular choice for serious sellers.
-It costs £25 per month and eliminates the per item fee.
+It costs £25 per month and eliminates the per-item fee.
+Choose this plan if:

-• You plan to sell more than 35 units per month
+• You plan to sell more than 35 units per month.

-• You want access to Amazon Advertising
+• You want access to Amazon Advertising.

-• You want to win the Buy Box
+• You want to win the Buy Box.

-• You want access to restricted categories
+• You want access to restricted categories.

-• You require detailed reporting tools
+• You require detailed reporting tools.

 Most private label and wholesale sellers choose the professional plan because it unlocks the features needed to grow.